 The Singtel Group believes that the growth it has achieved to date, as well as its position as one of Asia's leading telecommunications groups, are to a large extent attributable to a strong and experienced management team.
 The Singtel Group believes that its continued growth and the successful implementation of its business strategy depends upon the retention of its key management executives and its ability to attract and retain other highly capable individuals.
-As the

-Singtel Group seeks new avenues of growth, a key differentiator alongside access to innovation will be the ability to attract and sustain talent.
 The loss of some or all of the Singtel Group's senior executives, or the inability of the Singtel Group to attract or retain other key talent, could materially and adversely affect the Singtel Group's business.

-Singlel is majority owned by a single shareholder.
+Singtel is majority owned by a single shareholder.

-As at 11 July 2018, Temasek Holdings (Private) Limited ("Temasek") had an aggregate (direct and deemed) interest of 52.37 per cent. of Singtel's shares.
+As at 10 July 2019, Temasek Holdings (Private) Limited ("Temasek") had an aggregate (direct and deemed) interest of 52.63 per cent. of Singtel's shares.
 Temasek is wholly-owned by the Singapore Government.
 At that level of share ownership, Temasek is able to exercise control over most matters requiring shareholders' approval, including the election of directors, approval of significant corporate transactions and approval of final dividend payments by Singtel.
 No assurance can be given that Temasek's objectives will not conflict with Singtel's business goals and objectives or that any such conflict will not have an adverse effect on the financial condition and results of operations of the Singtel Group.
 Temasek also holds interests in certain companies which hold licences to operate telecommunications services in Singapore and which compete with the Singtel Group, including StarHub Ltd. and M1 Limited.
-There can be no assurance that Temasek will remain the majority shareholder of Singtel or that there will not be a change of ownership of the Singtel Group or the entry of another major shareholder with the ability to exert significant influence on the direction or operations of the Singtel Group, or that the Singtel Group's business, financial condition and results of operations would not be adversely affected by such a change in ownership or influence.
+There can be no assurance that Temasek will remain the majority shareholder of Singtel or that there will not be a change of ownership of the Singtel Group or the entry of another major shareholder with the ability to exert significant influence on the direction or operations of the Singtel Group, or that the Singtel Group's business, financial condition and results of operations and results of operations of business of the Singtel Group is of the Singtel Group or the entry of another major shareholder with the Singtel Group's business, financial condition and results of operations would not be adversely affected by such a change in ownership or influence.